Found or Injured Wildlife Guide

 Nestlings will have only fluffy down, without flight feathers (long feathers on the wings and tail).
 Nestlings need help!

-• If it is within sight/sound range of the original location, the parents should be able to find it and will continue to care for it.
+• Observe and wait: Watch from a distance for a few hours to see if the parents return to care for the bird.
+If it is within sight/sound range of the original location, the parents should be able to find it and will continue to care for it.

 Raptors, Owls, and Vultures